deadc0de6/catcli/README.md

 ## Update catalog

 The catalog can be updated with the `update` command.
-Updates are based on the access time of each of the files.
-If using `-c --hash`, only new files are re-hashed.
+Updates are based on the access time of each of the files and on the hash checksum if present (catalog was indexed with `-c --hash` and `update` is called with the switch `-c --hash`).

 # Examples